freeCodeCamp/freeCodeCamp/guide/english/css/background-opacity/index.md

   background-color: rgba(0,0,0,.5);
   }
  ```
 The example above sets the background to be black with 50% opacity.
-The last value of an rgba value is the alpha value.
+The last value of an rgba value is the alpha value (a).
 An alpha value of 1 equals 100%, and 0.5 (.5 for short) quals 50%.
 We use this method to add transparency to an element without affecting the content inside.

 [A codepen example to show background opacity ranges](https://codepen.io/lvcoulter/full/dVrwmK/)